NicholasOrth/foodhub/Sprint2.md

 Test Get Users:  tests GET calls for retrieving users from the DB Test CreateUsers:  tests POST calls for creation of new users

+Frontend tests:
+Test that the site pages are up and running
+Tests button clicks on pages and ensures connectivity